Dilation and Curettage (D and C)

 - Hemorrhage

-You must understand that these procedures are generally done blindly.
-Complications are sometimes inevitable due to this.
-The sharp instrument that is used to scrape away the remaining tissues can possibly puncture the uterus.
-Plus, future pregnancy complications that can arise include ectopic pregnancies, miscarriages, placenta previa, and placenta accreta.
-This is why doctors have been reluctant to use this procedure unless it is absolutely necessary, and when they do they always perform a hysteroscopy at the same time.
-Hysteroscopy’s allow doctors to see inside the uterus, further allowing them to perform the D&C more accurately.
+You must understand that these procedures are generally done blindly, and therefore complications are sometimes inevitable.
+The sharp instrument that is used to scrape away the remaining tissue can possibly puncture the uterus.
+Future pregnancy complications can also arise, including ectopic pregnancies, miscarriages, placenta previa, and placenta accreta.
+This is why doctors are generally reluctant to perform this procedure unless it is absolutely necessary, and when they do they always perform a hysteroscopy at the same time.
+A hysteroscopy allows the doctor to see inside the uterus, enabling them to perform the D&C more accurately.

-Fifty percent of women who miscarry do not undergo a D&C procedure.
-Generally if a woman miscarries before 12 weeks gestation, her body will be able to safely pass the miscarriage through completely.
-In most cases, women do not even know they are pregnant and mistake the miscarriage for an extra heavy period.
-Doctors usually allow the mother to choose whether or not to perform the D&C or to miscarry naturally.
-Some women prefer to go through the miscarriage in the comfort of their home, trusting their body knows what to do.
-Other times, women do not want to risk future problems and elect to have the D&C preformed.
-It will depend on your situation; how you feel, how your body is handling the miscarriage, how you are emotionally handling the miscarriage, your doctor’s opinion and the risks involved, to determine whether or not a D&C is right for you.
+Fifty percent of women who miscarry do not undergo a dilation and curettage procedure.
+Generally, if a woman miscarries before 12 weeks of gestation, her body will be able to safely pass the miscarriage through completely.
+In most cases, women do not even know they are pregnant and mistake the miscarriage for an extra-heavy period.
+Doctors usually allow the mother to choose whether to perform the D & C or to miscarry naturally.
+Some women prefer to go through the miscarriage in the comfort of their homes.
+Other women do not want to risk future problems and elect to have the D & C preformed.
+Whether or not a dilation and curettage is right for you will depend on your situation—how you feel, how your body is handling the miscarriage, how you are emotionally handling the miscarriage, your doctor’s opinion, and the risks involved.